Copyright © 2013 Audubon Nature Institute P.O. Box 4327 New Orleans, LA 70178 (504) 861-2537 firstname.lastname@example.org

 - Participants make work plan publicly available.

 - Participants carry out activities identified in the work plan and report on their progress.

-Communicating these projects throughout the supply chain is a key component of the previous steps and important to the overall success of a FIP.
-Information about FIP participants, fishery evaluations, work plans, and progress reports should all be publicly available and will be posted on Audubon G.U.L.F.’s website.
+Communicating these projects is a key component of the previous steps and important to the overall success of an advancement plan.
+Information about participants, fishery evaluations, work plans, and progress reports will all be publicly available and will be posted on Audubon G.U.L.F.’s website.